mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ### Wait--why would I change what I'm doing if it works?

-We get it--change is difficult, and if you have a working ecosystem of software that keeps you productive, don't abandon it.
+We get it--change is difficult, and if you've got a working ecosystem of software that keeps you productive, don't abandon it.
 However, you should be aware of these technologies and recognize that people using them will be adapting *their* workflows to collaborate with you.

 We covered the problems with a copy+paste workflow previously, but there are additional reasons to avoid this toolset: